IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create-invoke.md

 - **No special code is needed**.
 You can code with your favorite language!
   - By convention, the `main` function is called.
 You can always alias "main" to any function in your `.js` file.
 - **No build step**.
 Runtimes for all supported languages are already deployed in ICF server clusters waiting for your function to be deployed and invoked.
-- The Node.js runtime was inferred via the function's `.js` extension.
+- **Node.js runtime inferred**.
+The Node.js runtime was inferred via the function's `.js` extension.
 ICF will always use the latest supported Node.js runtime version unless you explicitly set another version with the `--kind` flag _This is not discussed in this course_.
 - Your action was installed into an IBM Cloud namespace.
 This will allow you to apply Identity and Access Management (IAM) control to all actions in a namespace _This is not discussed in this course_.
 {% endhint %}